 Read below their discussion.
 Chris will be speaking in the Go International 2017 breakout session

 'Reaching students from underrepresented groups' alongside Professor Ian Murray who will be presenting on Robert Gordon University’s nursing and midwifery mobility programmes.
-Find the

 Katherine: Chris, you are the International Summer Programmes Manager at Cardiff University.
 Can you tell us a little about your role and what it entails?